rjmetzler/my-portfolio/README.md

-# my-portfolio
+# Robert Metzler's portfolio

+This is my Professional portfolio .
+It uses AWS and ReactJS.
-This is my professional Protfolio
+This is the start of my Journey in serverless.